NuSkooler/enigma-bbs/UPGRADE.md

 # General Notes
 ## Configuration File Updates
-In general, look at the `menu_template.in.hjson`, and `config_template.in.hjson` as well as the defualt `luciano_blocktronics/theme.hjson` files when you update.
+In general, look at the `menu_template.in.hjson`, and `config_template.in.hjson` as well as the default `luciano_blocktronics/theme.hjson` files when you update.
 These files may come with new sections you wish to merge into your system!

 ### menu.hjson
 Upgrades often come with changes to the default `menu_template.in.hjson`.
 It is wise to use a *different* file name for your BBS's version of this file and point to it via `config.hjson`.
 For example: